Boeing Family of Aircraft

 READ MORE: Airline Hub System Explained

-Watch as pilots takeoff from St Louis Airport in B767:
+Watch as pilots take off from St Louis Airport in B767:

 Boeing 777

-Entering service in 1995 and also known as the Triple Seven, the Boeing 777 is the largest long-ranged, wide-bodied, twin-jet airliner in the world.
-It can seat over 300 passengers and, depending on the model, has a range of 5,235 up to 9,380 nautical miles.
+Entering service in 1995 and also known as the Triple Seven, the Boeing 777 is the largest long-range, wide-bodied, twin-jet airliner in the world.
+It can seat over 300 passengers and, depending on the model, has a range of 5,235 to 9,380 nautical miles.
 It bridges the gap between the size, range, and capacity of the Boeing 767 and the Boeing 747.

 The award-winning Boeing 777 offers a signature flying experience by combining superior range, passenger-preferred comfort, and incredible fuel efficiency.
 The 777-300ER allows for more success due to its recent upgrades that boost revenue and decrease costs.

 The airlines that primarily use the Boeing 777 include Emirates, United Airlines, Malaysia Airlines, Singapore Airlines, and Air China.
-Over 1500 of the 777 variants have been built and delivered.
+Over 1,500 of the 777 variants have been built and delivered.

 Boeing 777X

-Known as the true Boeing family, 777X offers low-risk, profitable growth and seamless integration with the 777 and 787 Dreamliner families.
+Known as the true Boeing family, the 777X offers low-risk, profitable growth and seamless integration with the 777 and 787 Dreamliner families.

 Besides outstanding performance, the aircraft has a spacious, new custom architecture, wide cabin, and innovations from the 787 Dreamliner.